 A critical element in working toward gender equality is the role of men in this work.
 Men currently occupy a larger proportion of senior management roles in most organisations and therefore have a significant capacity to influence change processes.
-As partners, sons, fathers and friends of women, men also have much personally at stake in building an environment where men's violence against women is less likely.
-However, men's active engagement in gender equality initiatives is also challenging for men^{xxvi}.
-It involves acknowledging the privilege and entitlement they have enjoyed, acting in ways that other men may be critical of, and questioning the ways they express and perform their gender identity.
-The Y Respect Gender Project encountered initial resistance of this type early in the project, but found over time that this lessened, perhaps due to the timeframe of the intervention.
+As partners, sons, fathers and friends of women, men also have much personally at stake in building an environment where men's violence women is less likely.
+However, men's active engagement in gender equality initiatives is also challenging for men's it involves acknowledging the privilege and entitlement they have enjoyed, acting in ways that other men may be critical of, and questioning the ways they express and acting in ways that other men may be critical of, and questioning the saturation of this perform their gender identity.
+The Y Respect Gender Project encountered initial resistance of type early in the project, but found over time that this lessened, perhaps due to the timeframe of the intervention.

-CASE STUDY 6: COMMUNITY PARTNERSHIPS IN ACTION -BASS COAST YMCA
+CASE STUDY 6: COMMUNITY PARTNERSHIPS IN ACTION - BASS COAST YMCA

 The Bass Coast Aquatic and Leisure Centre (Wonthaggi) YMCA was one of four pilot sites for the Y Respect Gender Project (see Case Study 5).
 As a result of the interventions implemented at Wonthaggi, one of the staff identified herself as very interested in contributing more intentionally to the work of primary prevention of violence against women.
 Fiona Passarin works at the Wonthaggi Centre as a health and wellness instructor.
 In order to build her capacity to become more involved in the work, Fiona undertook to complete a Certificate 4 in Training and Assessment, using presentations made at Wonthaggi as part of her assessment.
-During this time Fiona also completed the three day trainer the trainer course for the Mentors in Violence Prevention program (MVP), which was arranged by the Gippsland Women's Health Service^{xxvii}.
+During this time Fiona also completed the three day trainer the trainer course for the Mentors in Violence Prevention program (MVP), which was arranged by the Gippsland Women's Health Servicexxxii.
 MVP is a program developed in the United States by Jackson Katz and has been in use there for over 20 years.
 MVP aims to assist individuals build both awareness and skills that will empower them to be pro-active bystanders when they witness sexist, discriminatory or violent behaviour.
 MVP uses an interactive workshop model that can be adapted to difference training contexts.